mumoshu/node-detacher/README.md

 ## Why `node-detacher`?

 This is a stop-gap for Kubernetes' inability to "wait" for the traffic from ELB/ALB/NLB to stop before the node is finally scheduled for termination.

+It is generally useful when you expose your nodes via

+- ALBs managed by `aws-alb-ingress-controller`
+- ELBs managed by `type: LoadBalancer` services
+- `NodePort` and provisions ELBs outside of Kubernetes with e.g. Terraform or CloudFormation

+In this case, `node-detacher` avoids short(but depends on the situation as AWS is eventual consistent :) ) downtime after the EC2 instance is terminated and before ELB(s) finally stops sending traffic.

+It is even more useful when you run any TCP server as DaemonSet behind services whose `externalTrafficPolicy` is set to `Local`.
+In this case, `node-detacher` avoids downtime after all the daemonset pods on the node terminated and before ELB(s) finally stops sending traffic to the node.

 ### With Cluster Autoscaler